Ecommerce Integration Guide

 New to Fitit?
 Start with What is Fitit? for a 30-second overview of the ecosystem.

 Integrating Fitit into your website is simple.
-Just follow these three steps:
+Just follow these four steps:

 1. Add the script to the end of your page's <body>